MarkCodering/Introduction-to-Deep-Learning/README.md

 # Introduction to Deep Learning with MIT
 Hi there, My name is Mark Chen from Tamkang University, Taiwan.
-I am now currently working on the learning material from MIT EECS Dept called 'Introduction to Deep Learning'.
+I am now currently working on the learning material from MIT EECS Dept called "Introduction to Deep Learning".
 It is a good gateway for us to get a deeper look on what is deep learning and its related applications.

 ## Course Introduction
 - Lecture 0: Orientation